 Please note that rooms in Europe can seem rather small by American or Australian standards and often there are no double beds, but rather two single beds that can be pushed together.

-Try your hand at mask-making in Venice at a locally specialised Venetian Atelier, ready to help your family discover this unusual art form for yourselves., Test your family’s fitness with a hike on the renowned paths of the Cinque Terre, then test the kids’ culinary skills with a hands-on pesto-making class in Levanto.
-Yum!, Oh, and did we mention the food?
-During your family’s adventure-filled days, be sure to try as many Venetian, Tuscan and Roman favourites you can – your group leader will have a heap of suggestions., Head to the World Heritage-listed Leaning Tower of Pisa to take photos with your family, including the classic “here’s me holding up the tower!” shot., Spend a full day exploring Florence – the city of the Renaissance and the capital of Italy’s Tuscany region – and discover the gorgeous Duomo, plenty of pizza places and Michelangelo’s David., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, Cooperativa Coraggio.
-Donations help them regenerate 22 hectares of unused public land to create local jobs and produce organic food in Italy.
-Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.
+Try your hand at mask-making in Venice at a locally Venetian Atelier, ready to help your family discover this unusual art form for yourselves., Test your family’s fitness with a hike on the renowned paths of the Cinque Terre, then test the kids’ culinary skills with a hands-on pesto-making class in Levanto.
+Yum!, Try as many regional dishes as you can – during your family’s adventure-filled days, stop for all the delicious Venetian, Tuscan and Roman favourites.
+Your group leader will have a heap of suggestions!, Head to the UNESCO World Heritage-listed Leaning Tower of Pisa to take photos with your family, including the classic ‘here’s me holding up the tower!’ shot., Spend a full day exploring Florence – the city of the Renaissance and the capital of Italy’s Tuscany region – and discover the gorgeous Duomo, plenty of pizza places and Michelangelo’s David.

 All Intrepid Family trips are accompanied by one of our group leaders.
 The aim of the group leader is to assist your family to take the hassle out of your travels and help you have the best trip possible.
 Your leader will provide information on the places you are travelling through, offer suggestions for fun things to do and see - for both kids and parents, recommend great local eating venues that will even get the kids trying new things, and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.